People

 / International Arbitration and Litigation

 Sophia Sepulveda Harms is an international arbitration associate in King & Spalding's Trial and Global Disputes Practice Group.
-Her practice focuses on both commercial and investor-state disputes.
+Her practice focuses on complex international dispute resolution, including large-scale commercial, investor-state, construction, and recognition and enforcement disputes.
+Sophia has experience representing clients in the oil and gas, telecommunications, and infrastructure industries, related to investments and commercial relationships in regions across the globe.

 Before joining King & Spalding, Sophia graduated summa cum laude from the University of Houston Law Center and joined the Order of the Coif.
 While in law school, Sophia served as the Chief Notes & Comments Editor for Board 58 of the Houston Law Review.